-The sports perspective will be integrated in certain priority areas in development co-operation and organisations, and institutions that provide broad opportunities to engage in sport will be supported.
-This means that at the policy level a strategic approach will be taken, in consultation with sports organisations, to institutions and organisations with which Norwegian authorities co-operate in the following priority sectors: Health, HIV/ AIDS, education, civil society-building systematically in the plans to help children, and peace-building/conflict prevention.
+provide broad opportunities to engage in sport will be supported.
+This means that at the policy level a strategic approach will be taken, in consultation with sports organisations, to institutions and organisations with which Norwegian authorities co-operate in the following priority sectors: Health, HIV/ AIDS, education, civil society-building and peace-building/conflict prevention.
 Sport in schools will be given special priority.